i don't get massages for myself. why should i get one for my dog?

 what types of massage therapy do you do?

-Each massage session will be tailored to the individual needs of your pet.
+Each massage session will be tailored to the individual needs of your dog.
 I have trained in a wide variety of massage techniques including:

 trigger point therapy